Authority: Executive Vice Chancellor and Provost

 5. Standards for Associate Professor with Tenure

-To be considered for promotion to associate professor, candidates must have recognized ability and demonstrated excellence based on the areas of responsibility and expectations that are addressed in the Statement of Mutual Expectations.
+To be considered for promotion to associate professor, candidates must have recognized ability and demonstrated excellence based on the areas of responsibility and expectations that are addressed in the Statement of Faculty Responsibilities.
 The quality and significance of publications are more important than their number.
 Publications of work performed following employment at NCSU will be given greater consideration for promotion and tenure than work completed previously.

 6. Standards for Professor